Words That Changed My Life

 How I Define Entrepreneurship

 Entrepreneurship is a way of life that allows us to express ourselves, even if it means being that round peg in a square hole and to color outside the lines.
 Entrepreneurship is a manifestation of disrespect to the status quo.
 It cultivates creativity and innovation.
-Entrepreneurship is the effect of this obsessed attitude towards change and innovation that creates value for the world and pushes the human race forward.
+Entrepreneurship is the effect of this obsessed attitude toward change and innovation that creates value for the world and pushes the human race forward.